-Walk up and down the aisles of any major supplement store, and you’re bound to feel overwhelmed by the variety of protein powder available.
-Sources range from whey to soy to pea (yes, pea as in the vegetable), and come in flavors like “Rocky Road,” “Birthday Cake” and “Extreme Milk Chocolate” (not to be confused with “Double Rich Chocolate,” of course).
-On top of it all, buyers are presented with premium options like “hydrolyzed” and “isolate,” which come with a considerably higher price tag.
+Walk up and down the aisles of any major supplement store, and the sheer variety of protein powder options can be overwhelming.
+Protein sources range from whey to soy to pea (yes, pea as in the vegetable).
+And they come in hundreds of flavors, including “Rocky Road,” “Birthday Cake” and “Extreme Milk Chocolate” (not to be confused with “Double Rich Chocolate,” of course).
+On top of all that, there’s deciding whether or not to shell out for premium options like “hydrolyzed” and “isolate,” which come with a considerably higher price tag.

-But is it worth springing for pricier blends of protein powder that are said to digest faster or deliver more nutrients to your muscles?
+But is it worth springing for a pricier protein powder that claims to digest faster or deliver more nutrients to your muscles?
 And how do your personal goals and dietary needs factor in?
-To help you navigate the confusing world of protein powders and select the right variation for you, we’ve highlighted the most common types of protein powder and the best uses for each.
+To help you navigate the confusing world of protein powders and pick the right one for you, we’ve highlighted the most common types of protein powder and the best uses for each.

 Protein Powder for the People